Data from March 2021.

-In 2017, more than half (58 %) of the total nights spent by non-residents in the EU were spent in Spain, the United Kingdom, Italy and France.
+In 2019, nearly half of all overnight stays of international tourists in the EU were in Spain, Italy and France.

-In 2017, Spain was the most common outbound tourism destination in the EU for people travelling outside their country, with 306 million nights spent in tourist accommodation, or 20 % of the EU total.
+In 2019, Spain was the most popular EU destination for international tourists, with 299 million nights spent in tourist accommodation, or 22 % of the EU total.

-62 % of EU residents made at least one personal trip in 2017.
+65 % of EU residents made at least one personal tourism trip in 2019.

-Tourism destinations — nights spent at tourist accommodation establishments, 2017
+Tourism destinations - nights spent by international guests at tourist accommodation establishments, 2019

 This article provides information on recent statistics in relation to tourism in the European Union (EU).
 Tourism plays an important role in the EU because of its economic and employment potential, as well as its social and environmental implications.
 Tourism statistics are not only used to monitor the EU’s tourism policies but also its regional and sustainable development policies.

-In 2015, one in ten enterprises in the European non-financial business economy belonged to the tourism industries.
-These 2.4 million enterprises employed an estimated 12.7 million persons.
-Enterprises in industries with tourism related activities accounted for 9.2 % of the persons employed in the whole non-financial business economy and 21.5 % of persons employed in the services sector.
-The tourism industries' shares in total turnover and value added at factor cost were relatively lower, with the tourism industries accounting for 3.8 % of the turnover and 5.7 % of the value added of the non-financial business economy.
+In 2018, more than one in ten enterprises in the European non-financial business economy belonged to the tourism industries.
+These 2.3 million enterprises employed an estimated 12.3 million persons.
+Enterprises in industries with tourism related activities accounted for 9.5 % of the persons employed in the whole non-financial business economy and 22.4 % of persons employed in the services sector.
+The tourism industries' shares in total turnover and value added at factor cost were relatively lower, with the tourism industries accounting for 3.9 % of the turnover and 5.8 % of the value added of the non-financial business economy.

-Bed places in the EU-28: France and Spain predominate
+Bed places in the EU: Italy and France predominate

-In 2017 one third of all bed places in the EU-28 are concentrated in France and Italy
+In 2019 36 % of all bed places in the EU were concentrated in Italy and France

-It is estimated that there were over 656 thousand tourist accommodation establishments active within the EU-28 in 2017 and that together they provided more than 31.5 million bed places (see Table 1).
-Nearly one third (32.0 %) of all the bed places in the EU-28 were concentrated in just two of the EU Member States, namely France (5.1 million bed places) and Italy (5.0 million bed places), followed by the United Kingdom, Spain and Germany (3.6 million bed places each).
+It is estimated that there were almost 618 000 tourist accommodation establishments active within the EU in 2019 and that together they provided nearly 28.8 million bed places (see Table 1).
+More than one third (35.7 %) of all the bed places in the EU were concentrated in just two of the Member States, namely Italy (5.2 million) and France (5.1 million), followed by Spain and Germany (3.6 million bed places each).

-Nights spent by non-residents in the EU-28: Spain on top
+Nights spent by international guests in the EU: Spain on top

-More than half (57.6 %) of the total nights spent by non-residents in the EU-28 were spent in Spain, the United Kingdom, Italy and France
+Nearly half of the total nights spent by international guests in the EU were spent in Spain, Italy and France

-During recent years, the number of nights spent in tourist accommodation establishments has generally shown an upward trend (see Figure 1).
-However, there was a short-lived downturn in the number of nights spent in tourist accommodation establishments in 2008 and 2009 as a consequence of the financial and economic crisis: the number of tourism nights in the EU-28 fell by 0.2 % in 2008 and by a further 2.8 % in 2009.
-In 2010, however, the number of nights spent started recovering and reached a peak of 3.1 billion nights in 2017, up by 5.2 % compared with 2016.
+During the previous years, the number of nights spent at EU tourist accommodation establishments has generally shown an upward trend (see Figure 1).
+However, there was a short-lived downturn in the number of nights spent in 2008 and 2009 as a consequence of the financial and economic crisis: the number of tourism nights in the EU fell by 0.2 % in 2008 and by a further 2.8 % in 2009.
+In 2010, however, the number of nights spent started recovering and reached a peak of 2.9 billion nights in 2019, up by 3.1 % compared with 2018.

-In 2017, Spain was the most common tourism destination in the EU for non-residents (people travelling outside their country), with 306 million nights spent in tourist accommodation establishments, or 20.0 % of the EU-28 total (see Figure 2 and Figure 3).
-Nearly 7 out of 10 from these 306 million nights spent in Spain were concentrated in three regions: Canarias (Canary Islands), Illes Balears (Balearic Islands) and Cataluña (Catalonia), (see also article "Tourism statistics at regional level").
+In 2019, Spain was the most common tourism destination in the EU for international tourists (people travelling outside their country), with 299 million nights spent in tourist accommodation establishments, or 22.0 % of the EU total (see Figure 2 and Figure 3).
+Nearly 7 out of 10 from these 299 million nights spent in Spain were concentrated in three regions: Canarias (Canary Islands), Illes Balears (Balearic Islands) and Cataluña (Catalonia), (see also the article "Tourism statistics at regional level").

-The number of nights spent (by residents and non-residents) can be put into perspective by making a comparison with the size of each country in population terms, providing an indicator of tourism intensity.
-In 2017, using this measure, the Mediterranean destinations of Malta, Croatia and Cyprus were on top, with around 20 nights spent per inhabitant (see Figure 4), followed by Austria (14 nights spent per inhabitant), Greece and Spain (both with 10 nights spent per inhabitant).
+The number of total nights spent (by domestic and international guests) can be put into perspective by making a comparison with the size of each country in population terms, providing an indicator of tourism intensity.
+In 2019, using this measure, the Mediterranean destinations of Croatia, Malta and Cyprus were on top with, respectively, 22, 20 and 20 nights spent per inhabitant (see Figure 4), followed by Austria (14 nights spent per inhabitant), Greece (13 nights spent per inhabitant) and Spain (10 nights spent per inhabitant).

-Tourism participation: More than nine out of ten residents of the Netherlands, Sweden, Finland and Luxembourg participated in tourism
+Tourism participation: More than eight out of ten residents of the Netherlands, Sweden, Finland and Luxembourg participated in tourism

-It is estimated that 62.0 % of the EU-28’s population aged 15 or over took part in tourism for personal purposes in 2017, in other words they made at least one tourist trip for personal purposes during the year.
-Again, large differences can be observed between the EU Member States, as this participation rate ranged from 26.8 % in Romania to 91.3 % in Finland (see Figure 5).<image imgid="figure5" zoom="100">
+It is estimated that 64.7 % of the EU population aged 15 or over took part in tourism for personal purposes in 2019, in other words they made at least one tourist trip for personal purposes during the year.
+Again, large differences can be observed between the EU Member States, as this participation rate ranged from 28.6 % in Romania to 85.0 % in the Netherlands (see Figure 5).<image imgid="figure5" zoom="100">

-Tourism trips: Residents of Luxembourg, Belgium, Malta, Slovenia and Cyprus made more outbound than domestic trips
+Tourism trips: Residents of Luxembourg, Belgium, Malta and Slovenia made more outbound than domestic trips

-Nearly three out of four trips of EU residents were inside their own country
+Seven out of ten trips of EU residents were inside their own country

-Residents (aged 15 and above) from within the EU-28 made an estimated 1.3 billion tourism trips in 2017, for personal or business purposes.
-Half (50.2 %) of the total number of trips made were short trips of one to three nights (see Table 2), while nearly three quarters (73.3 %) of all trips made were to domestic destinations, with the remainder abroad.<image imgid="table2" zoom="100">
+Residents (aged 15 and above) from within the EU made an estimated 1.1 billion tourism trips in 2019, for personal or business purposes.
+More than half (56.9 %) of the total number of trips made were short trips of one to three nights (see Table 2), while 72.7 % of all trips made were to domestic destinations, with the remainder abroad.<image imgid="table2" zoom="100">

-In some EU Member States, over half of the total number of tourism trips made in 2017 were to destinations abroad; this was the case for Luxembourg (98.6 %), Belgium (77.5 %), Malta (73.9 %), and Slovenia (64.5 %).
-However, less than 10 % of the trips taken by residents of Romania (8.1 %), Spain (11.1 %), Portugal (13.2 %), France (13.7 %) and Greece (16.1 %) were abroad.
+In four EU Member States, over half of the total number of tourism trips made in 2019 were to destinations abroad; this was the case for Luxembourg (98.6 %), Belgium (77.5 %), Malta (73.9 %), and Slovenia (64.5 %).
+However, less than one out of five trips taken by residents of Romania (8.1 %), Spain (11.1 %), Portugal (13.2 %), France (13.7 %) and Greece (16.1 %) were abroad.
 These figures appear to be influenced by both the size of the Member States and their geographical location (smaller and more northerly countries tended to report a higher propensity for their residents to travel abroad).

 EU residents showed a preference to travel in the summer months with nearly one in four of their trips made in July or August (see also article "Seasonality in tourism demand").

-Nights spent abroad by EU-28 residents: Luxembourg leads in nights per inhabitant
+Nights spent abroad by EU residents: Luxembourg leads in nights per inhabitant

-Residents of Germany and the United Kingdom spent nearly half of the total number of nights spent abroad by EU-28 residents in 2017
+Residents of Germany and France spent nearly half of the total number of nights spent abroad by EU residents in 2019

-EU-28 residents spent an estimated 2.8 billion nights abroad on tourism trips in 2017 (see Figure 6).
-German residents spent 798 million nights on trips outside of Germany in 2017, while residents of the United Kingdom spent 564 million nights abroad (UK data are for 2013); residents from these two EU Member States accounted for almost half (48.7 %) of the total number of nights spent abroad by EU-28 residents.
+EU residents spent an estimated 2.4 billion nights abroad on tourism trips in 2019 (see Figure 6).
+German residents spent 865 million nights on trips outside of Germany in 2019, while residents of France spent 230 million nights abroad; residents from these two EU Member States accounted for nearly half (46.0 %) of the total number of nights spent abroad by EU residents.

-When taking into account a country’s size in terms of its population, Luxembourg was the EU Member State whose residents spent the most nights abroad per inhabitant (an average of 26.1 nights in 2017), followed by Sweden (21.4 nights) and Cyprus (19.9 nights).
-At the other end of the spectrum, residents of Romania, Greece and Bulgaria spent, on average, less than one night abroad in 2017 (see Figure 7).
+When taking into account a country’s size in terms of its population, Luxembourg was the EU Member State whose residents spent the most nights abroad per inhabitant (an average of 31 nights in 2019), followed by Cyprus (18 nights) and Sweden (15 nights).
+At the other end of the spectrum, residents of Romania, Greece and Bulgaria spent, on average, less than two nights abroad in 2019 (see Figure 7).

 Tourism expenditure: highest spending by German residents

 The economic importance of international tourism can be measured by looking at the ratio of international travel receipts relative to GDP; these data are from balance of payments statistics and include business travel, as well as travel for pleasure.
-In 2017, the ratio of travel receipts to GDP was highest, among the EU Member States, in Croatia (19.3 %), Cyprus (14.1 %) and Malta (13.7 %), confirming the importance of tourism to these countries (see Table 3).
-In absolute terms, the highest international travel receipts in 2017 were recorded in Spain (EUR 60.3 billion), France (EUR 53.7 billion) and the United Kingdom (EUR 45.3 billion), followed by Italy (EUR 39.2 billion) and Germany (EUR 35.3 billion).
+In 2019, the ratio of travel receipts to GDP was highest, among the EU Member States, in Croatia (19.4 %), Cyprus (13.0 %) and Malta (12.5 %), confirming the importance of tourism to these countries (see Table 3).
+In absolute terms, the highest international travel receipts in 2019 were recorded in Spain (EUR 71.2 billion) and France (EUR 57.0 billion), followed by Italy (EUR 44.3 billion) and Germany (EUR 37.2 billion).